The differences between aged care and the NDIS

 The NDIS and the aged care system are 2 separate government systems that work differently.

-The NDIS is for people who have a permanent or significant disability, aged under 65 years when they become a participant.
+The NDIS is for people who have a permanent or significant disability and are aged under 65 years when they become a participant.
 The NDIS provides funding directly to participants to purchase the NDIS supports in their plan.

 The aged care system is for people over 65 years of age who need help with the costs of care related to ageing, such as help with daily activities, nursing care, and residential aged care facilities.
 The aged care system pays providers directly.